XRPL-Labs/Nop.Plugin.ExternalAuth.Xumm/README.md

 ## Easy Configuration
 1. [Sign up](https://apps.xumm.dev/) for a Xumm Developer account, if you don't already have one.
 2. Install the plugin in nopCommerce.
-3. Configure the API Credentials and make sure the Redirect URL is set.
+3. Configure the API Credentials and set the Redirect URI's of the stores that should enable Xumm authentication.
 4. Request static email addresses.
 5. You're all set to use Xumm for external authentication.